 Many financial institutions find that gathering the information needed to meet Know Your Customer (KYC) requirements is fraught with hurdles.
 Disparate systems, business silos and manual processes all hinder the flow of data which feeds the KYC process – from due diligence, screening, risk assessment and quality assurance.

-In addition, the increasing number of regulations make meeting KYC compliance obligations more difficult and more expensive than ever.
-According to 2017 research by Accuity, 76% of respondents said that one of their top challenges was the rising cost of compliance, with nearly one-quarter indicating that reducing time spent on manual tasks is ‘very challenging’.
+According to 2019 reseach by Accuity, 80% of respondents said that one of their top challenges was the rising cost of compliance, with nearly three quarters indicating that reducing time spent on manual tasks is ‘very challenging’.

 Easing the compliance burden, automating manual tasks and becoming more efficient can be supported by focusing on three key areas: people, programmes and processes.